xyNNN/unicorn/docs/source/converters.rst

 Let's say you want to normalize 1 kilometer to meter, as meter is the base unit of the LengthConverter.
 The 1 meter is 0.001 kilometer, so the factor of the unit kilometer is 0.001.
-This example is taken directly from the LengthConverter constructor, where the Unit kilometer is already set.
+This example is taken directly from the LengthConverter constructor, where the Unit kilometer is already set up.

 .. code-block:: php